 GM U.S. January Sales up 18% on Trucks

-New England Patriots Quarterback Tom Brady (left) receives a 2015 Chevrolet Colorado pickup after Brady was named Super Bowl XLIX MVP in Glendale, Arizona.
-Brady led his team to a 28-24 victory over the Seattle Seahawks last Sunday.
+Patriots Quarterback Tom Brady (left) receives a 2015 Chevrolet Colorado pickup after he was named Super Bowl XLIX MVP.

 General Motors (NYSE: GM) dealers in the United States delivered 202,786 vehicles last month for the company’s best January sales in seven years.
 Total sales were up 18% compared to a year ago.
 Retail sales were up 14% and fleet deliveries increased by 32%.

 The gains were largely the result of booming truck and crossover demand.
 Year-over-year pickup deliveries rose 42%, following last month’s 43% increase.
-Large pickup sales were up 22% and more than 8,000 all-new Chevy Colorado and GMC Canyon mid-size trucks were delivered.
-GM is the only U.S.-based automaker competing in this segment – on that Ford once dominated with its Ranger.
+Large pickup sales were up 22% and more than 8000 all-new Chevy Colorado and GMC Canyon mid-size trucks were delivered.
+GM is the only U.S.-based automaker competing in this segment – one that Ford Motor once dominated with its Ranger.

 Chevrolet Silverado deliveries increased 25%, and five months after introduction, the new Colorado has overtaken the Nissan Frontier to become Number 2 in retail market share in the mid-size pickup segment.